 • BS3 carb model in Ladakh

-• Well presented Himalayan blog (in French)
+• Neat Himalayan blog (in French)

-It’s a bike in a niche all of its own; a long-stroke, low-slung plodder; an under-stressed travel mule that ought to chug happily along backroads.
+It’s a bike in a niche all of its own; a long-stroke, low-saddled plodder; an under-stressed travel mule that ought to chug happily along backroads.
 It’s said to be pretty good off-road for what it is too, but it sure won’t blaze down the autoroute trailing a series of sonic booms.
-The Himalayan has elements of ag bike (right): heavy, basic and with low power output but above all, unapologetically functional.
-They say that tanked up, the ABS Himalayan weighs a staggering 194kg.
+The Himalayan has some ag bike (right) elements: over-heavy, basic and with low power output but above all, unapologetically functional, like my old utilitarian MZs in the 1970s.
+They say that tanked up, an ABS Himalayan weighs a staggering 194kg.
 Doing the bathroom scales trick came up with 192kg.
 Crikey, they weren’t joking.

 The Elephant in the Himalayas

 I suspect the many people who are curious about the Himalayan have little interest in Enfield’s long-established Bullet-based singles.
 I’m one of them.
 Things have probably moved on, but the old-style Bullets carry a stigma of crude manufacturing and poor reliability which cannot be excused by retro-cool looks or the ease of roadside repairs.

-And so it’s a bit of a leap in the dark on the equally much-improved export BS4 Himalayan released in 2018.
-It’s a bike many potential owners want to like but are niggled by the fact that they might just get only what they paid for and will get crippled by Chinese levels of depreciation.
+The Himalayan is a bike many potential owners want to like but are niggled by the fact that they might only just get what they paid for, before getting crippled by Chinese levels of depreciation.
 The only way to find out is to buy one and see.
-Maybe that’s why they call it adventure motorcycling.
+Maybe that’s why they call it ‘adventure motorcycling’.